iam-praveenKumarBharti/ansible-with-praveen/day-01/Day_01_Introduction_to_Ansible.md

     * Idempotent: Ensures that tasks are applied only if a change is needed, preventing unintended side effects.

 * **Its Advantages:**
-    * **Simplicity:** Easy to set up and use due to its agentless nature and YAML syntax.
+    - ✅ **Simplicity:** Easy to set up and use due to its agentless nature and YAML syntax.
-    * **Agentless:** No agents to install, manage, or update on remote nodes.
+    - ✅ **Agentless:** No agents to install, manage, or update on remote nodes.
-    * **Consistency:** Ensures configurations are uniform across your infrastructure.
+    - ✅ **Consistency:** Ensures configurations are uniform across your infrastructure.
-    * **Efficiency:** Automates repetitive tasks, saving time and reducing manual errors.
+    - ✅ **Efficiency:** Automates repetitive tasks, saving time and reducing manual errors.
-    * **Scalability:** Manages a large number of machines efficiently.
+    - ✅ **Scalability:** Manages a large number of machines efficiently.
-    * **Extensibility:** Easy to extend with custom modules and plugins.
+    - ✅ **Extensibility:** Easy to extend with custom modules and plugins.

 * **Why use Ansible?**
-    * To automate infrastructure provisioning.
-    * For consistent application deployments.
-    * To manage configuration drifts.
-    * For continuous delivery pipelines.
-    * To orchestrate complex multi-tier application rollouts.
+   - ✅ Provisioning new systems and infrastructure
+   - ✅ Configuration management
+   - ✅ Application deployment
+   - ✅ Continuous delivery orchestration
+   - ✅ Security automation
+   - ✅ Cloud provisioning (AWS, Azure, GCP)
+   - ✅ Network device automation

 ---